-If a mother's iron levels have been good during her pregnancy, then a healthy full-term, new-born baby should have enough iron stores in their body to last about six months.

-Breast milk and standard infant formula milk will then provide enough iron for the first six months of a baby's life.
+If a mother's iron levels have been adequate during her pregnancy, a healthy full-term, baby will be born with a store of iron in their body and will be able to meet their iron requirements from breast milk or standard infant formula milk for the first six months of life.

-At age 6 months, foods that are rich in iron should be introduced into a baby's diet as part of weaning, in order to meet their iron needs.
+At age 6 months, foods that are iron-rich should be introduced into a baby's diet as part of weaning, in order to continue to meet their iron needs.
+The amount of iron we need in our diet varies with age and below is a table showing the daily requirement for iron by age group.